Cash Handling Internal Controls Responsibilities and Procedures

 Pre-numbered receipts should be used where no other record (i.e. a cash register) exists.

-Receipt books may be purchased through Printing and Mailing Services.
+Receipt books may be purchased through Print Services.
 You may contact the Main Office at 346-3794.
-You may also order receipt books through the Printing and Mailing Services website at http://uoprint.uoregon.edu/, select the link for Job Order Forms, then complete and submit the Offset Printing form.
+You may also order receipt books through the Print Services website at http://print.uoregon.edu/ by selecting the link for Custom Print Orders, and creating an account.

 Receipts are prepared in triplicate and distributed as follows:

 - White Copy Original - provided to person from whom the cash was received.

 - Blue Copy - submitted to Cashiers with the departmental deposit to support cash received equals cash deposited.